 They were accompanied by Maureen Strype, a UCP board member who works with BFAIR (Berkshire Families and Individual Resources), and the founder of Fun Club; and Emily Shoestock, assistant director of UCP Individual and Family Support Program.
 Emily is the head of the North County Fun Club.
 There is also one in Pittsfield.

 According to Strype, the club was started seven years ago to provide a way for kids with disabilities to get together to do things during school vacation.
-A lot of times, these kids spend their summer vacations at home because they frequently are not asked by their peers to join in activities.

 Parents like the program and can go to work without having to worry about who is with their kids.
 There are two Fun Club categories, one for kids 3 to 7 years of age and another for those 7 to 18.